Extreme weather, climate change costing taxpayers billions

-WASHINGTON — Climate change is costing taxpayers billions of dollars in disaster relief and the tab will only increase as extreme weather events become more common, according to a government study released on Tuesday.
+WASHINGTON — Climate change is costing taxpayers billions of dollars in disaster relief and the tab will only increase as extreme weather events become more common, according to a new government study.

 "Climate change impacts are already costing the federal government money, and these costs will likely increase over time as the climate continues to change," the report found.